-This registry collects and displays information about established ISAOs, ISACs, and other information sharing organizations for use by the community.
-The ISAO SO recommends registering even if you are early in the process of standing up your information sharing group.
-Registration helps the ISAO SO to connect you with the most applicable tools, events, and support opportunities.
+This list collects and displays information about established ISAOs, ISACs, and other information sharing organizations for use by the community.
+The ISAO SO recommends enrolling even if you are early in the process of standing up your information sharing group.
+Enrollment helps the ISAO SO to connect you with the most applicable tools, events, and support opportunities.

 Join an Upcoming Event

-- New and Emerging ISAO Roundtables: These roundtables are open to all registered ISAOs.
+- New and Emerging ISAO Roundtables: These roundtables are open to all enrolled ISAOs.
 These calls provide an opportunity to share knowledge and ask questions regarding Information Sharing and Analysis Organizations.

 - Public Forums: The ISAO SO hosts online public forums to discuss updates from the ISAO SO, hear from ecosystem thought leaders and receive public feedback and collaboration.